Tags

 ## Related Guides

-- [Double Opt-In](https://mailrith.com/docs/double-opt-in.md): Double opt-in helps prove that a subscriber controls the email address they submitted.
-In Mailrith, it is configured on tags so each signup category can have its own confirmation email and success experience.
+- [Double Opt-In](https://mailrith.com/docs/double-opt-in.md): Double opt-in helps prove that a Subscriber controls the email address they submitted.
+In Mailrith, you configure double opt-in on forms and landing pages so each signup path can have its own confirmation email, success experience, and saved privacy evidence.

-- [Segments](https://mailrith.com/docs/segments.md): Segments define reusable subscriber rules that stay current without manual maintenance — use them to target broadcasts, filter sequence emails, and build complex nested conditions from simple building blocks.
+- [Segments](https://mailrith.com/docs/segments.md): Segments define reusable subscriber rules that stay current without manual maintenance.
+Use segments to target broadcasts, filter sequence emails, and build complex nested conditions from simple building blocks.